 This type of cheese comes from cow’s whole milk.

-It has a fresh, creamy taste, and you can see the strands when stretching.
+It has a fresh, creamy taste; you can see the strands when stretching.

 The flavor is more delicate and sweeter than mozzarella.